Sectors of Indian Economy

 When the activity involves providing intangible goods like services then this is part of the tertiary sector.
-Financial services, management consultancy, telephony and IT are good examples of service sector.
+Financial services, management consultancy, telephony and IT are good examples of services sector.

-Evolution of an Economy from Primary Sector Based to Tertiary Sector Based
+Evolution of an Economy from Primary Sector Based to Tertiary Sector:

 Interdependency of Sectors:

 To understand this interdependency, let us take an example of a cold drink.
 A cold drink contains water, sugar and artificial flavour.
 Suppose if there is no sugarcane production then procuring sugar will become difficult and costly for the cold drink manufacturer.
 Now to transport sugarcane to sugar mills and sugar to the cold drink plant needs the services of a transporter.
 A person or system of persons is required to maintain and monitor all these movements of goods from farm to factory to shop in different locations.
 That is where role of administrative staffs comes.
 Let us go back to the farmer.
-He also needs feritlisers and seeds which is processed in some factory and which will be delivered to his doorstep by some means of transportation.
-To top it all at every step of these activities we require the proper monetary and banking system.
-So, in a nutshell this describes how interrelated all sectors of an economy are.
+He also needs fertilizers and seeds which are processed in some factory and need to be delivered to his doorstep by some means of transportation.
+Moreover, at every step of these activities we require the proper monetary and banking system.
+So, in a nutshell, this describes how interrelated all sectors of an economy are.

 Closely observe the given graphs.
-The first graph shows the rupeewise turnover of various sectors in 1973 and 2003.
-The second graph shows the share of three sectors in the GDP during these 20 years and last graph shows share in providing employment.
+The first graph shows the rupee-wise turnover of various sectors in over 40 years, i.e. 1971-72 and 2011-12.
+The second graph shows the share of three sectors in the GDP during these 40 years and last graph shows share in providing employment.

-Now the third graph paints a distressing picture.
+But the third graph paints a distressing picture.
 The share in providing employment was not in tune with the share in GDP.
-The agriculture provided employment to 75% workers and this decreased to 60% in 2000, which is not as big a drop as agriculture’s drop in GDP contribution.
-On the other hand the growth in employment provided by other two sectors was substantially low.
+The agriculture provided employment to 75% workers and this decreased to 49% in 2011-12, which is not as big a drop as agriculture’s drop in GDP contribution.
+On the other hand, the growth in employment provided by remaining sectors was substantially low.

 The meaning of this finding is as follows:

-1. Majority of people are still employed in agricultural activities.
+- Majority of people are still employed in agricultural activities.
 As agriculture provides seasonal employment during cropping season so chances of hidden employment are big.
-Moreover, as history suggests a developed nation’s dependency shifts from primary sector towards tertiary sector in all aspects of economic development, so it can be said that India is still way behind because majority still depend on agriculture.
+Moreover, as history suggests; a developed nation’s dependency shifts from primary sector towards tertiary sector in all aspects of economic development, so it can be said that India is still way behind because majority still depend on agriculture.

-2. Secondary and Tertiary Sector have failed to generate enough employment opportunities making a pressure on primary sector.
-Although educated and skilled workforce do get employed in secondary and tertiary sector but for unskilled and semi-skilled workers there is still shortage of employment avenues.
+- Secondary and Tertiary Sector have failed to generate enough employment opportunities making a pressure on the primary sector.
+Although educated and skilled workforce does get employed in secondary and tertiary sectors but for unskilled and semi-skilled workers there is still a shortage of employment avenues.